Sweden: Economy

 In terms of structure, the Swedish economy is characterised by a large, knowledge-intensive and export-oriented manufacturing sector; an increasing, but comparatively small, business service sector; and by international standards, a large public service sector.
 Large organisations, both in manufacturing and services, dominate the Swedish economy.
 High and medium-high technology manufacturing accounts for 9.9% of GDP.

 The 20 largest (by turnover) registered Swedish companies in 2007 were Volvo, Ericsson, Vattenfall, Skanska, Sony Ericsson Mobile Communications AB, Svenska Cellulosa Aktiebolaget, Electrolux, Volvo Personvagnar, TeliaSonera, Sandvik, Scania, ICA, Hennes & Mauritz, IKEA, Nordea, Preem, Atlas Copco, Securitas, Nordstjernan and SKF.
 The vast majority of Sweden's industry is privately controlled, unlike many other industrialised Western countries.

 An estimated 4.5 million Swedish residents are employed, and around a half of the workforce completed tertiary education.
 In terms of GDP per-hour-worked, Sweden was the world's ninth highest in 2006 at US$31, compared to US$22 in Spain and US$35 in the United States.
 GDP per-hour-worked is growing 2.5% per year for the economy as a whole and the trade-terms-balanced productivity growth is 2%.
 According to the OECD, deregulation, globalisation, and technology sector growth have been key productivity drivers.
-Sweden is a world leader in privatised pensions and pension funding problems are relatively small compared to many other Western European countries.
 A pilot program to test the feasibility of a six-hour workday, without loss of pay, will commence in 2014, involving the participation of Gothenburg municipal staff.
 The Swedish government is seeking to reduce its costs through decreased sick leave hours and increased efficiency.